benjaminwinger/Android-Indexing-Service/README.md

 It also serves as a centralised index so that the database is shared between applications and reduces redundancy from having many applications indexing individually.

 ## Compiling ##
 Android Indexing Service is built using the Apache Maven build tool.
-Simply download the source and execute from the root of the source directory
+Simply download the source and execute from the root of the source directory:

 ```
 mvn clean install